SaiKiran92/StaticTrafficAssignment.jl/README.md

 I have implemented two assignment algorithms: All-Or-Nothing and Frank-Wolfe.
 More will be coming soon.

-No support yet for nodes that do not allow through flows, i.e. for networks with <FIRST THRU NODE> > 1 (in \*_net.tntp).
+No support yet for nodes that do not allow through flows, i.e. for networks with \<FIRST THRU NODE\> > 1 (in \*_net.tntp).

 Custom delay functions are supported.
 Both UE and SO assignments can be easily calculated.

 Sorry about the lack of documentation.
-But I think the package is very readable for anyone with some experience with Julia.
+But I think the package is pretty readable for anyone with some experience with Julia.
 Will try to add a couple more examples soon.

 ## Planning to implement
 ### Algorithms